aherne/c-data-structures-api/documentation/reference_guide/graphs.md

 			- heavy memory footprint: because it needs to maintain a hash table underneath.
 			- for VALUE_TYPE vertex holds, developers MUST implement matching *comparator* and *hash* functions and load them before.
 			- slow on delete: apart of inherently slow graph vertex removal requirements (traversing the entire graph to make sure no edges start from / point to vertex to be deleted), it just needs to delete from hashtable
-- **WeightedGraph**: a graph where *edges have weights*.
+- **WeightedGraph**: a directed graph where *edges have weights*.
 Makes no implementation assumptions, so it remains pure virtual.
 Its vertexes, encapsulated by **WeightedGraphVertex** class, and edges, encapsulated by **WeightedGraphEdge** struct, are able to be traversed by **WeightedGraphVertexVisitor** class
 	- **NonUniqueWeightedGraph**: a **WeightedGraph** implementation allowing vertexes with duplicate values, storing vertexes in a *std::vector* structure.
 Same strength and weaknesses as **NonUniqueGraph** above, only with higher memory consumption because edges weights need to be stored as well.
-	- **UniqueGraph**: a **WeightedGraph** implementation storing its vertexes in a **HashTable**, which insures their value uniqueness.
+	- **UniqueWeightedGraph**: a **WeightedGraph** implementation storing its vertexes in a **HashTable**, which insures their value uniqueness.
 Same strength and weaknesses as **UniqueGraph** above, only with higher memory consumption because edges weights need to be stored as well.

 #### Graph

-Class **Graph**, holding blueprints of unweighted graph operations, which defines following pure virtual methods:
+Class **Graph**, holding blueprints of unweighted graph operations, defines following pure virtual methods:

 <table>
 	<thead>